We’re changing how we generate power to better protect the environment and meet changing regulatory requirements.

 Emissions Are Starting to Decline

-In 2019, our emissions went down compared to 2018.
-Going forward, the forecast maintains a downward trend.
-To meet the growing need for power, we will continue to rely on all our generation options:
+In 2020, our emissions went down compared to 2019.
+Going forward, although we expect to see 2021 emissions levels that are higher than 2020, the forecast emissions out to 2030 maintain a downward trend.
+To meet the growing need for power, we’ll continue to rely on all our generation options:

 - natural gas